Forecasting Programs - book

 If you are about to start your first Program or are a seasoned Program Manager, you will find this book to be the ultimate resource to help guide you, and show you exactly what to do, with example files and how‑to instructions.
 Before you subject yourself, your teams or your customers to the challenge of forecasting programs, save your reputation and give your programs greater potential for success by following what Eric prescribes in this book!
 Angelo Arcoleo, PMP, Master Scheduler, Lead Planning Analyst, Harris Corporation

 Eric's unique approach and special humor effectively conveys 'why' certain advanced scheduling concepts and techniques are important.
 This comes with his concise explanations of 'what' to do and 'how' best to get it done.
-After reading Forecast Programs, you will be efficiently modelling and managing your most complex programs with confidence.
+After reading Forecasting Programs, you will be modelling efficiently and managing your most complex programs with confidence.
 Brian Journeaux, Senior Program Management Consultant

 I have learned a lot from reading “Forecasting Programs”.
-As a PMO consultant; I now bring even more knowledge and insights to the table: Program managers and directors quickly appreciate the value of using Eric’s concepts.
-By configuring MS Project he designed a clever way to integrate Critical Path method and Agile in a single schedule.
-Eric's books are the gold standard that program and project managers should be following: They need to be in your library!
+As a PMO consultant, I now bring even more knowledge and insights to the table: program managers and directors quickly appreciate the value of using Eric’s concepts.
+By configuring Microsoft Project, he designed a clever way to integrate the Critical Path method and Agile in a single project schedule.
+Eric's books are the gold standard that program and project managers should be following.
+They need to be in your library!
 Michael Wharton, Project MVP

-There is no other consolidated source, except Eric's courses and books for scheduling a program (master and sub project schedules on MS Project and shared file server, Project Online or Project Server).
+There is no other consolidated source, except Eric's courses and books for scheduling a program (master and sub project schedules on a shared file server, in Microsoft Project, Project Online or Project Server).
 Before this book, I had applied techniques that caused schedule corruptions.
 Fighting the corruptions prevented me from providing the program manager with early insights and pushed the resources into heroic efforts to recover to the baseline.
 Be forewarned of the dangers and be enlightened by the scheduling that will work ... buy this book!
 Oliver Gildersleeve, Master Scheduler, Engility Corp.

 Forecasting programs is one of the very few books that mixes program management standards, best practices and tools in the right ratio to give you insights on creating the right projects for your program.
 It doesn't stop there, the book also focuses on how you should carefully weave the projects to get optimized results, ways to overcome challenges and achieve business outcomes.
 B Sai Prasad, PMP, PMI-SP, Microsoft MVP (Project), Cognizant Technology Solutions